-Avoid oatmeal shampoos, because the oatmeal will actually feed the yeast.
-Use an anti-fungal shampoo or an herbal shampoo with ingredients that feature natural anti-fungal properties (like tea tree oil).
+Oatmeal will actually feed the yeast.
+While medicated shampoos are very effective, many contain oatmeal.
+Instead, use an anti-fungal shampoo or an herbal shampoo with ingredients that feature natural anti-fungal properties (like tea tree oil).
 Be sure to work the shampoo into the affected area, and allow it to sit for at least 10 minutes before rinsing.

 2. Coconut Oil

 Coconut oil greatly improves the condition of your dog’s skin and coat.
-Possibly the best health benefits of coconut oil is that it contains anti-fungal and antibacterial properties.
-It offers a lot of great benefits for your dog's overall health and well-being, as well as helping to treat yeast infections and other skin problems.
+Possibly the best health benefits of coconut oil is that it contains proven anti-fungal and antibacterial properties.
+It offers a lot of great benefits for your dog's overall health, as well as helping to treat yeast infections and other skin problems.

-You can give your pet coconut oil orally.
-Just give him 1 teaspoon-1 tablespoon (depending on his size) every other day.
+You can use coconut topically, or give your pet coconut oil orally.
+Most any brand of cold-pressed and refined coconut oil will work (e.g. Viva Naturals).
+Simply give your pet anywhere from 1 tsp to 1 tbsp – depending on the dog's size – every other day.
 My dogs will eat coconut oil like a treat, but you could also melt it and pour it over your pup's food.
 Continue feeding the coconut oil until the infection is gone.